 How to get a no contact order lifted in Fort Walton Beach

 At the state attorney’s office, there is a person that handles domestic violence cases and is the contact person for the alleged victim.
 This person is the Victim’s Advocate.
-It is their job to treat every single person they meet as a victim, whether the person considers him or herself a victim or not; regardless of whether the alleged victim wants to press charges or not.
-This person is our biggest roadblock to getting no contact orders lifted.
+It is her job to treat every single person she meets as a victim, no matter whether that person considers themself a victim or not.
+Regardless of whether the alleged victim wants to press charges or not.
+This person is our biggest roadblock to getting no contact orders lifted in Fort Walton Beach.

-In order to get the prosecutor to agree to change the no contact order, I will need to get in touch with the alleged victim and get a statement from them.
-I will guide them in what needs to be said if they want to have contact.
-I will have them swear to an affidavit that requests contact, and that the charges be dismissed.
+In order to get the prosecutor to agree to change the no contact order, I will need to get in touch with the alleged victim and get their side of the story.
+From there, I will make decisions about the best way to convince the prosecutor to agree to change the no contact order.

 In most cases, if the alleged victim says what we need them to say (and there are very specific things we will need them to say), the prosecutor will agree to modify the no contact order and change it to no violent contact.
 If they agree, I will draft a Motion, have the prosecutor sign it, and walk it personally to the Judge with an Order.
 Once the Judge signs that Order, you will be back in your home that same day.

 What if the prosecutor won’t agree to change the no contact order?

 Depending on the facts of the case, and on whether our client has any prior arrests for Domestic Violence, sometimes the prosecutor will object to lifting the no contact order.
 If they object, I will file a Motion setting a hearing before the Judge.
 Then it will be up to the Judge to decide whether it is appropriate to change the contact order.
 Both of our domestic violence Judges in Fort Walton Beach, Judge Grinsted and Judge Mason, are very fair and will listen to our side before making a decision.
 It will also help a lot if the alleged victim is present in court and is willing to go on the record requesting contact.